 “The Spark brand identifies specifically with backcountry riders only, and they know exactly what backcountry riders need.
 Spark R&D has been leading the effort in the sport by creating new technologies that continue to blow riders away, which advances the sport.
 If you actually want to feel connected to your board, ride Spark, plain and simple.”

-Sean Busby, 29, is a globe-trotting snowboarder who loves nothing more than exploring remote mountains and laying down first descents on some of the remotest mountain ranges in the world.
-His expeditions have taken him splitboarding across six continents, including recent splitboard expeditions to Kyrgyzstan, Romania, Tasmania, Iceland, Bulgaria, Norway, Patagonia, New Zealand, Antarctica, Alaska, Yukon Territory, and Newfoundland.
-This winter, he will complete his seventh continent when he splitboards the High Atlas Mountains of Morocco.
-He and his wife, Mollie, also run a nonprofit organization which hosts action sports and experiential education camps across four countries for people living with an autoimmune disease.
+Sean Busby is a globe-trotting snowboarder who loves nothing more than exploring remote mountains and laying down first descents on some of the remotest mountain ranges in the world.
+His expeditions have taken him splitboarding across all seven continents, including recent splitboard expeditions to Kyrgyzstan, Romania, Tasmania, Iceland, Bulgaria, Norway, Patagonia, New Zealand, Antarctica, Alaska, Yukon Territory, and Newfoundland.
+He and his wife, Mollie, live in an off the grid yurt in NW Montana.
+They also run a nonprofit organization which hosts action sports and experiential education camps for people living with an autoimmune disease.

 Q & A